supercamel/SpinoDB/README.md

 The array will contain all of the results as Javascript objects.

-The find() function can accept a limit on the number of results returned as the second parameter.

-	collection.find(<query>, 100); // will only return the first 100 results

 A cursor can also count the number of documents that it the query matches.